-Baltimore draws much of its character and potential from the strength of its neighborhood communities, but great disparity exists from one community to the next.
-In Baltimore, the neighborhood where a child is born too often dictates his or her academic destiny and access to life opportunities.
-Based on the most recent Maryland School Assessment (MSA) data, only 59% of eighth graders are proficient in reading and just 40% are proficient in math compared to 91% and 86%, respectively, in Howard County.
-For the past four years, Newsweek, Education Week, and the College Board have ranked Maryland as the number one state in the country for education.
-At the same time, in Baltimore, where more than a third of our students are living in poverty, 40% of students fail to graduate from high school and less than one child in six will graduate from college.
+Baltimore draws much of its character and potential from the strength of its neighborhood communities, but great disparity exists from one neighborhood to the next.
+In Baltimore City and Baltimore County, the neighborhood where a child is born too often dictates his or her academic destiny and access to life opportunities.
+Based on the most recent Maryland School Assessment (MSA) data, only 62% of Baltimore City eighth graders are proficient in reading and just 38% are proficient in math compared to 91% and 82%, respectively, in Howard County.
+For the past five years, Newsweek, Education Week, and the College Board have ranked Maryland as the number one state in the country for education.
+At the same time, 34% of Baltimore City students fail to graduate from high school and less than 6% will graduate from college.

-Teach For America’s deep investment in Baltimore over the past 20 years has shown that great leaders in classrooms, schools, and systems have the potential to significantly shift academic trajectories and life opportunities for Baltimore’s young people.
-We are heartened by the recent progress in our city’s schools—enrollment, graduation rates, and standardized test scores have all improved over the past five years.
-But, we remain acutely aware that Teach For America must continue our efforts to ensure that all students in Baltimore have access to the same excellent public education.
+Teach For America’s deep investment in Baltimore has shown that great leaders in classrooms, schools, and systems have the potential to significantly shift academic trajectories and life opportunities for Baltimore’s young people.
+We are heartened by the recent progress in schools—enrollment, graduation rates, and standardized test scores have all improved over the past five years.
+Baltimore is truly on the cusp of change with the recent passage of school construction legislation, providing approximately $1 billion in funding for school renovations to ensure that facilities are conducive to high levels of student learning.
+Outside of schools, Baltimore is growing rapidly in edtech innovations and community organizing.
+We remain acutely aware, however, that Teach For America must continue our efforts to ensure that all students in Maryland have access to an excellent public education.